rahulumrao/Amber_atom_type/README.md

 - Before using this list :: Make a comparison of the atom type from the AMBER parameter file
 - just to make sure it is not giving wrong type to atoms.
 ```

+## An Powepoint file is also avialable in the folder showing the stesps involves